rust-lang/book/src/ch08-02-strings.md

 fn add(self, s: &str) -> String {
 ```

-In the standard library, you'll see `add` defined using generics.
+In the standard library, you’ll see `add` defined using generics.
 Here, we’ve
 substituted in concrete types for the generic ones, which is what happens when
 we call this method with `String` values.
 We’ll discuss generics in Chapter 10.
 This signature gives us the clues we need to understand the tricky bits of the